 When I first started playing out in Hartford, CT I met an amazing singer songwriter, David James, and I was lucky enough to have him play electric guitar on “Devil Woman” and “Playing Nice”.
 Jason Messier is a friend from the record label days who played electric guitar on “Red” and the harmonica on “Bows.”
 Mike Kirol is a great songwriter and record producer and he plays electric guitar on “Bows” and “Lullaby.”

 The song “Glorious Mess” features my cousin Conor Knox on saxophone.
 I come from a long line of saxophone players.
 My grandfather, my mother, and I also played saxophone.
 On this recording my cousin is playing my grandfather's silver Conn from the 1920's.
 Singer songwriter and guitarist Michael James Anderson plays electric guitar on the “Glorious Mess.”

 For the past 10 years I've been so fortunate to play in two bands with Peggy Haney and Aron Uzanas.
 Peggy played bass on “Devil Woman,” “Playing Nice,” and “Bows.”
 Aron plays bass and drums on “Glorious Mess,” “Red,” and “Lullaby.”
 He also mixed and mastered the album with his father Charles Uzanas.

 Lastly, I was so fortunate to ask my friend Tracy Clark to come over and help me with the art work.
-We had so much fun and she made my Cd colorful and pretty!
+We had so much fun which showed as the cover art is quite colorful!

-I know this seems like a lot of name dropping but it is with the utmost sincerity that I thank all these people!
-I enjoyed working with everyone so much there were times when I didn't want this project to end.
+I know this seems like a lot of name dropping, but it is with the utmost sincerity that I thank all these people!
+I enjoyed working with everyone so much, that there were times when I didn't want this project to end.
 Thank you!